Dre Campbell Farm

 15 Homemade Caterpillar Repellent Sprays

-It all starts when a moth lays eggs on your plants, whether it’s a single egg or a cluster.
-A few days later, a caterpillar hatches.
+It all starts when a moth or butterfly lays eggs on your plants.
+Some days later, the caterpillars hatch.
 Finding a good repellent spray at this moment is vital before an infestation begins.

-As it eats, it continues to grow, becoming a major pest for a range of plants, especially vegetables like kale, collards, cabbage, and all varieties of tomatoes.
+Caterpillars are a problem for many gardeners.
+As the caterpillar eats, it continues to grow, becoming a major pest for a range of plants, especially vegetables like kale, collards, cabbage, and all varieties of tomatoes.

 1. Insecticide Oil